Electronic signatures, eSignatures, are continuing to gain momentum replacing wet signatures in Clinical Trials.

-However, recent advances in purpose-built solutions employ eSignatures for far more than these basic benefits.
-Solutions in eRegulatory and eSource help you launch management tools like complete audit trails, task management, alerts, notifications, and file management all based around eSignatures.
+Recent advances in purpose-built solutions employ eSignatures for far more than these basic benefits.
+Solutions in eRegulatory and eSource help Research Centers launch management tools like complete audit trails, task management, alerts, notifications, and file management all based around eSignatures.

-Of course, the number one question we get when introducing clinical trials sites to Florence eBinders is about eSignature FDA CFR 21 Part 11 compliance.
-While the FDA, and all the sponsors we work with, fully accept eSignatures, it is important to double-check that you are using them in a fully compliant way.
+The number one question we get when introducing clinical trials sites to Florence eBinders is about eSignature FDA CFR 21 Part 11 compliance.

 These ten tips will help you get the most out of eSignatures while ensuring you remain FDA CFR 21 Part 11 Compliant.